trofi/trofi.github.io.gen/posts/288-DNS-over-TLS.md

 - `Google`: `8.8.8.8` and similar
 - `Quad9` `9.9.9.9` and similar

 These are all for-profit companies.
-Your priorities might prompt you to evaluate other `DoT`-capable servers.
+You might want to evaluate other `DoT`-capable servers.

 Anyway.
 Of the above somehow `Cloudflare` latency is consistently 2x-3x slower for initial `DoT` setup than the other two: